 Danger #6: Cowardice Cowardice equally damages the organizations as lone heroism.
 Just ask & challenge yourself.
 Nothing wrong in being perceived as a weak person, if that’s the truth.
 Keep doing it, sooner than you imagine, you will be the bravest one in the organization.

 Danger #7: Comfort I am still seeing people in my current company, doing the same work year after year, not because they love the job, but they are very comfortable doing that.
 The moment you feel that you are very comfortable is the right moment to change.
 Most of these people become dead weight to the company sooner or later.

 Few of the concepts discussed in the book are extremely opposite.
-Like - Fear of Death and Arrogance, Lone Heroism and cowardice.
+Like - Fear of Death and Arrogance, Lone Heroism, and cowardice.
 There is a silver line between these concepts, which could have been handled more efficiently.
 Many times these overlaps and I actually went back re-read the chapters to understand.

 If your organization/team is in trouble and you need immediate help, please don’t buy this book alone.
-This book is written in such a style that it hammers your thought with outright truth.
-You may not comprehend, if your mind is not open.
+This book is written in such a style that it hammers your thought with the outright truth.
+You may not comprehend if your mind is not open.
 Worth reading !!!Please buy the book from your local bookstore.